brenoroosevelt/habemus/pages/dependency-injection.md

 ### Constructor Injection with Attributes

-You can use PHP 8 Attributes to inject dependencies in constructor parameters.
+Hamebus allows you to use PHP 8 Attributes to inject dependencies in constructor parameters.
+You only need to pass the service identification as a parameter of the `Inject` attribute.
 See how simple it is:
 ```php
 <?php